 The patches add a dynamic variable called

 *features* to the clojure.core and cljs.core namespaces, that should contain the supported features of the platform in question as keywords.
 Unlike in Common Lisp, the variable is a Clojure set and not a list.
-In Clojure the set contains at the moment the :clojure keyword, and in ClojureScript the :clojurescript keyword.
+In Clojure the set contains the :clj keyword, and in ClojureScript the :cljs keyword.

 I would like to get feedback on the following issues: